Skip to main content

 Middleware

-Navigate to the application where you want to add a middleware.
+Navigate to the application where you want to add middleware.
 Click Middleware in the left navigation, and then click Add a middleware.
 This opens a form.

 The Graph Middleware